Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Multimedia Centre/2017-10-19-yi-an-multimedia-centre.md

   <a href="http://weibo.com/6196825252/Fr3Ukw54z">2017-10-19 09:42</a>
 </div>

-“we’ll share them like it’s a new day.”
+“We’ll share them like it’s a new day.”
-Today's *Reading Session* shares *The Shadow Thief* (*Le voleur d'ombres*, Marc Levy, 2010) from [YiAnMusicClub-ZhanYiWen](http://weibo.com/u/6108090526).
+Today's *Reading Session* from [@YiAnMusicClub-ZhanYiWen](http://weibo.com/u/6108090526) shares *The Shadow Thief* (*Le voleur d'ombres*, Marc Levy, 2010).
 There will be many shadows during the growth.
-Only persisting on the things one wants to do can the happiness and the affections be obtained. [▷ 171005 The Shadow Thief](http://www.ximalaya.com/78339006/sound/54957476/)
+Only persisting on the things one wants to do can the happiness and the affections be obtained. [▷ 171019 The Shadow Thief](http://www.ximalaya.com/78339006/sound/54957476/)